 With 81% of Americans active on at least one social media platform, it’s more important than ever that your brand join the conversation for inbound marketing.
-In fact, it could be said that your absence from sites like Facebook, LinkedIn and Twitter are akin to not picking up your business phone when it rings.
+In fact, it could be said that your absence from sites like Facebook, LinkedIn and Twitter is akin to not picking up your business phone when it rings.

 Consumers want to hear from you on social media, and they want to hear from you quickly.
 Studies have shown that customers expect a response on social media in as little as 30 minutes from the initial contact.

 Know you’re missing out on a good opportunity, but don’t know where to start?
-Here are 10 tips to get your business social media account up and running, ensuring that you’re ready to answer that phone when it rings.
+Here are 10 tips to get your business social media to account up and running, ensuring that you’re ready to answer that phone when it rings.

 1. Keep a complete profile